none-042/Arch-Linux-Apps/README.md

-# EndeavourOS / Arch Linux / Nviaia
+# EndeavourOS / Arch Linux / Nvidia

 Everything in this repository is designed exclusively for NVIDIA GPU.